aiproject37/onlyNotes/README.md

 ---

 ## 🌟 Acknowledgments
-Special thanks to all project members.
+Special thanks to all the project members.